Tw1ddle/needs-ai-lib/README.md

 WORK IN PROGRESS

 Needs AI is a utility-based AI library written in Haxe.
-Run the web demo [here](http://tw1ddle.github.io/needs-ai/index.html), read the documentation [here](http://tw1ddle.github.io/needs-ai-lib/index.html).
+Read the documentation [here](http://tw1ddle.github.io/needs-ai-lib/index.html).

 Utility-based AI is useful in games where agents have to satisfy several competing needs - like in The Sims.